Jeremy Bulloch: Other work

-Personal life and death
+Personal life

-Bulloch was married to Maureen Walker; the couple had two sons and lived in London.
-He had another son from a previous marriage.
+Bulloch was married to Maureen Walker; the couple had two sons, Jamie and Robbie and lived in London.
+He had another son, Christian from a previous marriage.
 His half-brother was Robert Watts, who was a producer on The Empire Strikes Back, Return of the Jedi and the Indiana Jones films.
 Watts also had a cameo as Lieutenant Watts in Return of the Jedi.
-His son Robbie portrayed Matthew of Wickham in four episodes of Robin of Sherwood.
+Robbie portrayed Matthew of Wickham in four episodes of Robin of Sherwood.
 The character is the son of Edward of Wickham portrayed by Bulloch.
 Another son is the translator Jamie Bulloch.
 His sister Sally Bulloch was a child actress before becoming an executive manager of the Athenaeum Hotel.

 He once considered being a sportsman but ultimately chose to go into acting.
 Long before portraying Fett, Bulloch trained with David Prowse at his gym in South London.
 In his spare time, he enjoyed playing cricket and travelling.
 Bulloch said that he had been a fan of Star Trek ever since the original series.

-Following the release of the Star Wars Special Edition trilogy, prequel trilogy and new films, he was frequently invited to science fiction conventions throughout the world, and was inducted as an honorary member of the 501st Legion costuming organisation in May 2002.
-Later, in November 2009, he actually joined the 501st as a costume-wearing member making appearances with the group as Boba Fett.
+Following the release of the Star Wars Special Edition trilogy, prequel trilogy and new films, Bulloch was frequently invited to science fiction conventions throughout the world, He attended London Film and Comic Con and several conventions as part of Star Wars Celebration.

+Bulloch was inducted as an honorary member of the 501st Legion costuming organisation in May 2002.
+Later, in November 2009, he actually joined the 501st as a costume-wearing member making appearances with the group as Boba Fett (The Real Fett) BH 5211.
 Beginning in 2000, he was a frequent guest at the Star Wars Weekends (held annually at Disney's Hollywood Studios).
 In August 2018, Bulloch announced his retirement from attending conventions.
+In 2023, Maureen was inducted as a Friend of the 501st Legion.

+Death

-Bulloch died of complications from Parkinson's disease (which he had lived with for many years) at St. George's Hospital in Tooting, London, on 17 December 2020, at the age of 75.
+Bulloch died of complications from Parkinson's disease (which he had lived with for several years) at St. George's Hospital in Tooting, London, on 17 December 2020, at the age of 75.
+Maureen survived him with their two sons, Christian from his previous marriage to Sandra Ford and ten grandchildren.